wormhole-foundation/wormhole/node/cmd/txverifier/README.md

 To test against a forked local network, change the RPC URL to anvil's default (also used by the Tilt network), and update the contract addresses.

+##### Testing a single receipt

+A single receipt can be evaluated by adding the `--hash` flag and passing an Ethereum receipt hash.
+This is the easiest way to get insight into how the algorithm works and to verify expected results.

+Example hashes:
+- `0xa3e0bdf8896a0e1f1552eaa346a914d655a4f94a94739c4ffe86a941a47ec7a8` -- transfer of a wrapped asset